AlyaGomaa/indigo/_posts/2021-04-28-Create-and-test-your-own-TAXII-server.md

 Here you can edit the username and password of the default user

-NOTE: if you add a new user using the `opentaxii-create-account` command from inside the container, it won't take effect in the database. you'll have to rebuild the image with the new user added to `data-configutation.yml`
+> **NOTE**: if you add a new user using the `opentaxii-create-account` command from inside the container, it won't take effect in the database.
+You'll have to rebuild the image with the new user added to `data-configutation.yml` or add the user directly in the database. to access the database execute `sqlite3 /data/auth.db` from inside the container.

 I set  `authentication_required` of `inbox_a` to `yes` to test server authentication later